fangohr/finmag/README.md

 Documentation
 -------------
-The documentation is available in the form of Jupyter notebooks is available in `doc/ipython_notebooks_src` directory.
+The documentation available in the form of Jupyter notebooks is available in `doc/ipython_notebooks_src` directory.